9zxu/1-back-game/README.md

 Note that this code is generate by chatGPT(not paid).

 ### features
-- only 1-back functions correctly though it got a N-back input
+- only 1-back functions correctly though it has a N-back input
-- `ver1` do not show `press` message while user press the `space`
+- `ver1` do not show "press" message while user press the `space`
 - `ver2` can determine whether case sensitive (A is different from a) or not

 ### How to run